jasonmadigan/Huawei-LTE-Router-SMS-to-PushOver/README.md

-# Huawei LTE Router SMS to PushOver Notifications
+# Huawei LTE/5G Router SMS to PushOver Notifications

 This python script will read your text messages from Huawei router with HiLink then forward it to PushOver push notification.
 It's forked from [chenwei791129/Huawei-LTE-Router-SMS-to-E-mail-Sender](https://github.com/chenwei791129/Huawei-LTE-Router-SMS-to-E-mail-Sender) but with some changes:
 - Instead of sending email, it will send a push notification using PushOver.
 PushOver is working fine on my Android Pixel, iPhone SE, and iPads